Veterinary Specialists for Urgent, Emergency &

 We provide emergency care and stabilization during extended hours until 10PM.
 If overnight hospitalization or intensive after-hours monitoring is required, we coordinate a seamless transfer to a trusted 24-hour critical care facility.

-What is RECOVER certification?
+What is a RECOVER certification?

 At VSP, our emergency staff are specially trained and certified under RECOVER, the international gold standard for veterinary CPR.
 This means our entire team trains under evidence-based emergency and resuscitation protocols, with defined roles during critical events, advanced life support preparation, and structured post-resuscitation care.
+When seconds matter, there is no guessing.
+There is a plan.